kyranet/lyrch/README.md

 # Lyrch

 This repository holds the private code for Experimental Skyra VI.
-Using, sharing, duplicating, or any other forms of redistrubition of this code without permission is strictly forbidden.
+Using, sharing, duplicating, or any other forms of redistribution of this code without permission is strictly forbidden.

 ## Development Requirements